threlte/threlte/apps/docs/src/routes/rapier/attractor.md

 !!!module_summary title=Attractor|sourcePath=components/Attractor/Attractor.svelte|name=Attractor|from=rapier|type=component

-An Attractor simulates a source of gravity.
-Any RigidBody within range will be "pulled" toward the Attractor at the specified strength.
+An attractor simulates a source of gravity.
+Any rigid-body within range will be "pulled" toward the attractor at the specified strength.

 <ExampleWrapper>
   <Wrapper />